Zantac Lawsuit Attorneys

 - If you stopped taking Zantac prior to your cancer diagnosis, it must have been within one year

-If you believe you might qualify for a Zantac lawsuit, don’t hesitate to contact the experienced product liability lawyers at Farris, Riley & Pitt, LLP.
+If you believe you might qualify for a Zantac lawsuit, don’t hesitate to contact the experienced mass tort lawyer at Farris, Riley & Pitt, LLP.
 We’ll review your options and provide you with an honest assessment of your case.